20. The Uncanny, Part 2

 The uncanny is an unsettling, even terrifying, experience of the familiar suddenly becoming unfamiliar at the same time (or the unfamiliar suddenly becoming familiar at the same time).
 The experience is usually associated with something dangerous, powerful, mysterious, or secret being revealed.

 But how does an uncanny experience arise?
-Here are two interesting possibilities:
+Here are two interesting and quite different possibilities.

 “At least there is none of us who has any living capacity for emotion but must have known at some time or at some place what it is to feel really uncanny, to have a feeling of ‘eerie-ness.’
 And more exact psychological analysis will notice the following points in such a state of mind.
 First, there is the point of which we have already spoken, its separate and underivable, irreducible, qualitative character.
 Second, there is the very curious circumstance that the external features occasioning this state of mind are often quite slight, indeed so scanty that hardly any account can be given of them, so disproportionate are they to the strength of the emotional impression itself.
 Indeed force and violence of the emotion so far exceeds any impressiveness contributed by the circumstances of time and place that one can often scarcely speak of an ‘impression’ at all, but at most of an encounter, serving as cue or occasion for the felt experience.
 This experience of eerie shuddering and awe breaks out rather from depths of the soul which the circumstantial, external impression cannot sound, and the force with which it breaks out is so disproportionate to the mere external stimulation that the eruption may be termed, if not entirely, at least very nearly, spontaneous.
 And with this we are brought to the third point which psychological analysis of the uncanny experience brings to view: meanings are aroused and awakened in it of a unique and special content, though altogether obscure, latent, and germinal, which are the real ground for the emotion of awe.
 For, if such meanings are not there at the start in some form or other, the mental and emotional disturbance could never take place.
 In the fourth place, the mental state we are discussing may, on the one hand, remain pure feeling, pursue its course and pass away without its obscure thought-content being rendered explicit.
 If in this implicit form it is summed up in a phrase, this will be merely some such exclamation as: ‘How uncanny!’ or ‘How eerie this place is!’
 On the other hand, the implicit meaning may be rendered explicit.
 It is already a beginning of this explicative process though still in merely negative terms when a man says: It is not quite right here; It is uncanny.
 The English ‘This place is haunted’ shows a transition to a positive form of expression.
 Here we have the obscure basis of meaning and idea rising into greater clarity and beginning to make itself explicit as the notion, however vague and fleeting, of a transcendent Something, a real operative entity of a numinous kind, which later, as the development proceeds, assumes concrete form as a ‘numen loci’, a daemon, an ‘El,’ a Baal, or the like.”
 (125-126)